kasahun-welela/codex_ethiopia/README.md

 CodeX_Africa
-Software company based in Africa, Africa To the World
+Software company based in Ethiopia, Africa, Africa To the World